It seems ironic that two countries who once waged war during the American Revolution have evolved into the fiercest of allies.

 Our soldiers fight side by side and our leaders work in concert to make the world safer, more prosperous and civil.
 Lloyd George and Woodrow Wilson, Churchill and FDR, Thatcher and Reagan, Blair and Bush, each of these legacies will be forever linked.
 And as the world's economies continue to globalize, so too will the American-British bond.

 By some measures, London has surpassed New York City as the world's financial and cultural center.
 The British capital has outgrown NYC to become the global hub of over-the-counter derivatives.
 Wall Street titans are expanding their London offices at much faster rates (e.g., Goldman Sachs' London office has grown from 50 employees to 6,500 in a mere 25 years).
-And London was chosen over NYC to host the 2012 summer Olympics.
+London also hosted the 2012 Summer Olympics, getting the nod over NYC.

 Because visiting London (and the rest of the U.K) is simplified by an increasing number of direct flights from the U.S., the lack of a language barrier, and culture similarities, it's baffling why more Americans are not jetting across the Atlantic.
 Up to 80 percent of U.S. citizens do not even hold a valid passport.
 Cost may be a factor (especially with current exchange rates), but trips to the U.K. are often similar to those of Mexico or Hawaii.
 Flight time may be another deterrent, but again, depending upon your U.S. departure city, flying to Mexico, Hawaii or the Caribbean can take just as long.